-Applicants to the MSW Regular Placement Program must:
+Applicants to the MSW Foundation Placement program must:

 - 1. Complete a graduate application. - 2.
 Have completed a bachelor's degree from an accredited college or university. - 3.
-Provide an official transcript that demonstrates coursework with a strong liberal arts background. - 4.
+Provide official transcript(s) that demonstrate coursework with a strong liberal arts background. - 4.
 Possess an overall GPA of at least 3.00 (on a 4.00 scale) in undergraduate coursework.
-Any lower GPA will require that the student be considered for provisional admission status - 5.
+Any lower GPA will require that the student be considered for provisional admission status, which requires two additional evaluations: (1) an interview with members of the admissions committee and (2) passing a written assessment of academic skills. - 5.
 Submit two professional reference forms from college professor, work supervisor, or field instructor.
-Should the Admissions Committee have further questions about aptitute for a career in social work, they may request a personal interview, third reference and/or other information. - 6.
-Submit a personal statement describing applicant's aptitude for and interest in the field of social work.
-Past practice experience strengthens all MSW applications.
+Should the Admissions Committee have further questions about aptitude for a career in social work, they may request a personal interview, third reference and/or other information. - 6.
+Submit a personal statement describing applicant's aptitude and abilities for and interest in the field of social work.
+The professional statement should be in APA format with five scholarly citations that document best practices for successful graduate students.
+Past practice experience strengthens all MSW applications; however, academic credit is not given for life experience.